 These are some examples of where CTO appointments are often unplanned and/or unconventional …

-For CEO and senior team the departure of a CTO is often a change that can have the most significant impact in the organisation and because of this can lead to knee-jerk reactions, decision making and appointments.
+For the CEO and senior team the departure of a CTO is often a change that can have the most significant impact on the organization and because of this can lead to knee-jerk reactions, decision making, and appointments.

 It’s too often decided that the best option is to promote the next in line, an expedited solution to an immediate problem.

-Anyone familiar with the regular scenario of a 2nd in command taking over a football club, will recognise that promotions of this nature are not always smooth and often very unsuccessful.
+Anyone familiar with the regular scenario of a 2nd in command taking over a football club will recognize that promotions of this nature are not always smooth and often very unsuccessful.

-When you’re part of a team managing your way through an early stage, fast growth company they can be heady and exiting times but fraught with constant fire fighting and grappling with new challenges.
+When you’re part of a team managing your way through an early stage, fast growth company they can be heady and exciting times but fraught with constant firefighting and grappling with new challenges.
 The excitement and anticipation of what is being built will be enormous but, problems can emerge with if/how the founders and early hires can adapt and more importantly, how their skill set adapts.

-As a business experiences rapid change of demands it can be a particular challenge for the tech founder having to cope with new technology, management and investor demands that weren’t part of the landscape when they launched.
+As a business experiences a rapid change in demands it can be a particular challenge for the tech founder having to cope with new technology, management, and investor demands that weren’t part of the landscape when it launched.